Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 Pattern B: Local developer to in-cluster database

-kubectl port-forward opens a tunnel from a local port on your laptop, through the Kubernetes API server, to a port on a pod.
-It is meant for development and one-off admin tasks.
-Here it is in action against the headless Service we will define next:
+The command kubectl port-forward opens a tunnel from a local port on a developer machine, through the Kubernetes API server, to a port on a pod.
+It is intended for development and one-off administrative tasks.
+The example below uses it against the headless Service that the next subsection defines:

 # forward localhost:5432 to the postgres-0 pod's port 5432